Bulgaria, situated in the eastern Balkans, has been undergoing a slow and painful transition to a market economy since the end of Communist rule.

 1878 - Treaty of San Stefano - signed by Russia and Turkey at the end of their war of 1877-78 - recognises an autonomous Bulgaria.

 1908 - Bulgaria declares itself an independent kingdom.
 Ferdinand of Saxe-Coburg-Gotha assumes title of tsar.

-1914-18 - First World War.
+1914-18 - World War One.
 Bulgaria allies itself with Germany.
-Some 100,000 Bulgarian troops are killed, the most severe per capita losses of any country involved in the war.
+Some 100,000 Bulgarian troops are killed, one of the most severe per capita losses of any country involved in the war.

-1939-45 Second World War - Soviet army invades German-occupied Bulgaria in 1944.
+1939-45 World War Two - Soviet army invades German-occupied Bulgaria in 1944.
 Soviet-backed Fatherland Front takes power.

 1947 - New constitution along Soviet lines establishes one-party state.

 1991 New constitution proclaims Bulgaria a parliamentary republic and provides broad range of freedoms.